UACOMTucson/MedDocs/docs/MedLearn_Courses.md

 ## Course Resources

-Your Course Director and Coordinator will provide you will various resources relating to the course as a whole.
+Your Course Director and Coordinator will provide you with various resources relating to the course as a whole.
 Examples might include links to ILMs, a combined PDF of the class notes, pharmacology lists, and more.